SamuelhaIIman/SamuelhaIIman/README.md

 -  **Phone:** +358 40 6797988
 -  **Portfolio:** [samuelhaiiman.github.io/portfolio](https://samuelhaiiman.github.io/portfolio/)

-> Whether you're building a product, solving a problem, or just want to talk tech—I’d love to hear from you.
+> Whether you're building a product, solving a problem, or just want to talk tech, I’d love to hear from you.